nyuwireless-unipd/ns3-mmwave/src/traffic-control/doc/queue-discs.rst

 some multi-queue aware queue discs have been introduced.
 Multi-queue aware queue discs handle as many queues (or queue discs -- without using classes) as the number of transmission queues used by the device on which the queue disc is installed.
-An attempt is made, also, to enqueue each packet in the "same" queue both within the queue disc and within the device.
+An attempt is made, also, to classify each packet similarly in the queue disc and within the device (i.e., to keep the packet classification consistent across layers).

 The traffic control layer interacts with a queue disc in a simple manner: after requesting to enqueue a packet, the traffic control layer requests the qdisc to "run", i.e., to